TomAuger/kestrel/README.md

 ## Documentation

 Currently there's a fair bit of inline docs, so please look at the classes (in `src/com/zeitguys/framework`).
 Working on an ASDoc and some [GitHub/Wiki](https://github.com/TomAuger/kestrel/wiki) pages.

+## Where's the UI?

+Currently, Kestrel does not ship with any UI (User Interface) controls (buttons, switches, sliders, inputs etc).
+The reason is that Kestrel was designed to enable Flash-based developers to wrap functionality around their designs and UI.
+In other words - if you wanted a plain-looking or standard-looking app, then you'd probably be building it with Adobe Flex, or even Meteor + Kendo UI.

+That having said, we're building UI element skeletons that are just waiting to be skinned, so keep your eyes open for a UI kit update in a future release.